 One other thing.

 We’re not going to talk a whole lot about what content to create or what might work for this or that product.
 There are a ton of great content generation methods and we’ll leave it to you to pick one you like.
 We’ll provide some recommendations along the way but the goal of the Story Funnel is to be able to tell your creative folks the values and big ideas you want them to create stellar content around.
 The end result will be your own Story Funnel as well as a Brand Story Guide (BSG) that you can give to your creative folks to create clear, concise, and compelling content.
 The BSG is akin to a Brand Style Guide that your graphic designer would give you with all the colors, logos, and fonts for your visual creative.
-It’s also based on the Story Grid Editor Six Core Questions, which is how Story Grid certified editors figure out if a story works.
 Don’t worry about understanding all of this right away, we’re going to take you step by step through the process.

 Let’s get started by Hooking Prospects with Pathos